Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Main Results

-In this work, we focus exclusively on activation functions with an information exponent greater than 2.
+In this work, we focus exclusively on activation functions with an information exponent of at least two.
 This choice implies that the corresponding sample complexity of online SGD grows at least quasi-linearly—or potentially polynomially—with the dimension, placing our analysis squarely in the more challenging high-dimensional learning regime.

-Even with this relative simplicity, we encounter various ODE and SDE limits following the general form of Equation \ref{aukosh}.
+Even with this relative simplicity, we encounter various ODE and SDE limits following the general form of (\ref{aukosh}).
 Indeed, we find dynamical phase transitions corresponding to the aforementioned threshold in our model.
-Our analysis focuses exclusively on the most interesting, critical step-size scaling $\delta_N = 1/N$ corresponding to the proportional asymptotics regime from the random matrix theory literature.
+Our analysis focuses exclusively on the most interesting, critical step-size scaling $\delta_N = c_\delta/N$ corresponding to the proportional asymptotics regime from the random matrix theory literature.

+Before stating our main results, we introduce a notation for the Gaussian functionals of $f$ that recur throughout, and the mentioned regularity assumptions on $f$.
+For $r_\perp > 0$ and $a \sim \mathcal N(0,1)$, write